 The print edition of the LIHJ was digitized in May 2011.
 The files were uploaded to DSpace (State University of New York’s Digital Repository) and cataloged by Kristen J. Nyitray, Head, Special Collections and University Archives and University Archivist.

 In 2009, the LIHJ was renamed the Long Island History Journal.
-It is now published exclusively in digital format by the Center for Global and Local History at SBU.
+It is now published exclusively online by the Center for Global and Local History at Stony Brook University.

 Several access points have been created to enhance discovery of the content published in the LIHJ.

 *Please note that search and browse results will yield a list of the issues in which a word or phrase appears.
 The PDF(s) will then need to be opened (select “view/open”) to access the content.
 Each issue of the journal is comprised of one PDF.

 The same content can also be accessed via the website of Stony Brook University's DSpace repository.

 Keyword: the text of the LIHJ is keyword-searchable.
 Words and phrases can be entered in the search bar located at top, center of the webpage (“search within this collection”).
 Searches for specific phrases can be refined by placing quotes around the text.